JpEncausse/SARAH-Documentation/markdown/en/plugin_dev.md

 **Concurrent Plugin 2**

-If Plugin 2 asks something at the same time, it will stack and wait.
+If Plugin 2 asks something at the same time than plugin 1, it will stack and wait.

 ```javascript
 SARAH.askme("What is your favorite sound", {